UNIC-Lab/Qedgix/README.md

 1. Unzip the pymarl folder while running the code and put the extracted files in the root directory.
 * The raw code of pymarl can be found in the https://github.com/hijkzzz/pymarl2
 * The ff_agent.py and atten_rnn_agent.py are never used in the code, so if there is an error about them, please just delete related code about ff_agent.py and atten_rnn_agent.py
+* Since the environment file needs to be used in another paper being written, it is not provided.
+The Repo only provides algorithm-related files.